LSE MY457: Causal Inference for Observational and Experimental Studies

 4. Selection on Observables 2

-This week we will consider the three core estimation strategies for selection-on-observables designs: matching (including propensity scores), weighting, and regression.
+We consider the three most frequently seen estimation strategies for selection-on-observables designs: matching (including propensity scores), weighting, and regression.

 Lecture